India removes U.S. Embassy security barriers in spat

 EYES ON ELECTION

-The diplomat had privately agreed with the domestic worker that she would receive just over a third of that rate, the public attorney said.
+The diplomat had privately agreed with the domestic worker that she would receive just over a third of that rate, the U.S. attorney said.

 With general elections due in less than six months, Indian politicians are determined not to be called soft or unpatriotic.